 Your mailshot must include a clear call to action.
 Indeed, every aspect of the mailing should lead the recipient to the response mechanism.
 If you include a brief question-and-answer section, for instance, finish with a call to action.

-Offer as many ways to respond as you can: mail, phone, fax, email and internet, but make sure you have the stock and staff to deal with the demand.
+Offer as many ways to respond as you can - by return of post, phone or email - but make sure you have the stock and staff to deal with the demand.
 Make it easy to respond with pre-paid reply envelopes or freephone numbers.
 Add an incentive, such as money off or free gifts for a quick response, and include a closing date.

 Producing an effective mailshot